iszczesniak/cpp/memory/index.md

 expressions as prvalues.
 Along with the prvalues, there came a new semantics.

-An evaluation of a prvalue creates a **result object** that doesn't have to be a temporary.
-The result object can be materialized into a temporary object or a variable.  **A temporary materialization** is the creation of the results object of a prvalue as a temporary object.
+An evaluation of a prvalue materializes the **result object** directly in a destination, voiding the need for the elision.
+That destination doesn't have to be a temporary, it can also be a variable.
+A **temporary materialization** is the creation of the result object of a prvalue as a temporary object: it's the materialization of a temporary, and not a materialization that is temporary.
+Here's an
-It's the materialization of a temporary, and not a materialization that is temporary.
-Here's an example:
+example:

 ```cpp
 {% include_relative materialization.cc %}